pganssle-talks/tdp-2018-dateutil-talk/extras/proposal.md

 Note: The times given here are a "best case scenario" estimates, keeping things very tight and going over them in very cursory detail.
 Expect significant padding.

 ## Additional Notes:
+* I have been the primary maintainer of dateutil since early 2015
 * There is probably enough material here that it can be a 55 minute talk, but also enough to cut out to make it a 25 minute talk.
 I would prefer a 25 minute slot.